salihcantekin/TechBuddySolution/src/TechBuddy.Middlewares.RequestResponse/README.md

 });
 ```

 Once you choose to use your loggerfactory to write the logs to, you might want to customize the log output.
-If you use logging system that supports Context Feature as Serilog does, you want to set `UseSeparateContext` property to true.
-This will send the logs trought the LoggerFactory by using Context.
+If you use a logging system that supports Context Feature as Serilog does, you want to set `UseSeparateContext` property to true.
+This will send the logs through the LoggerFactory by using Context.
 [See an example for Serilog](https://benfoster.io/blog/serilog-best-practices/#log-context)

 On the other hand, you can also customize the output properties by adding what information you want to see on the output.
 To do that, you can add the properties you want to the `LoggingFields` list. `LogingLevel` property is used to send the logs to the providers by using this level.
 Let's say you customized your Console Logging by only showing warning and error message by setting the LogLevel to 'Warning'.
 In this case, your request and response logs wouldn't appear on the console unless you set the `LoggingLevel` to LogLevel.Warning.
 So you are able to customize the log level that middleware uses while sending the logs to the providers.
 The `LoggerCategoryName` is used to create the logger by giving it a name.